aloisdeniel/aloisdeniel.github.io/_posts/2018-01-20-flutter-introduction.md

 First in Dart, interfaces are implicit : every class could be used as an interface with the `implements` keyword.
 Though, you can declare a class as `abstract` to make it not instanciable.

 Moreover, unlike typical languages, there isn't any keyword for defining a method as `private` or `public`.
-In Dart, you simply prefix your member by `_` for declaring it as private, else it is public.
-The interesting part is that a private member is visible from the library (aka module), so it's more an `internal` equivalent than private and it is clear that you have to think your software architecture differently around modules.
+In Dart, you simply prefix your member by `_` for declaring it as private, otherwise it is public.
+The interesting part is that a private member is visible from the library (aka module), so it's more an `internal` equivalent than private and it is clear that you have to think about your software architecture differently around modules.

 You can have `static` and readonly fields with `final` keyword.

-Syntaxic sugar is also available to make constructor declarations simpler.
+Syntactic sugar is also available to make constructor declarations simpler.

 ```dart
 class User {